DHYCIX/RTShade/README.md

 ## Main Features
 All presets come ray tracing enabled with pre-configured measures to combat artifacts like ambient occlusion or global illumination "shining through" fog, menus etc.

-Here is an example: https://imgsli.com/MTk3OTkz
+Here is an example of [Fighting Fog with RTShade](https://imgsli.com/MTk3OTkz).

 > [!NOTE]
 > The Ultra preset is WIP.